Randomized Adversarial Style Perturbations for Domain Generalization: Experiments

 \subsection{Results on DomainNet}

-Quantitative results on DomainNet with RASP and NFM are presented in Table~\ref{tab:domain}.
-DomainNet is the most challenging dataset for DG since it is the largest dataset and there is a large domain shift between the domains it contains compared to other datasets.
-Despite these difficulties, the proposed algorithm shows significant improvements in averaged accuracy with ResNet18 and ResNet50.
-As shown in Table~\ref{tab:domain}, our method boosts baseline (ERM) with a remarkable margin in all domains except Real domain with both ResNet18 and ResNet50.
-Not only improving the baseline, but our method also shows better performance than existing methods.
-Table~\ref{tab:domain} demonstrates that improvements in challenging domains (Infograph, Painting, Quickdraw, Sketch) are outstanding compared to easier domains (Clipart, Real).
-This illustrates that the proposed method, optimizing worst-case styles, can achieve more significant improvements when there is a large domain gap between source domains and target domain.
+We present the quantitative results of RASP with NFM on DomainNet in comparison with other existing methods.
+DomainNet is the most challenging dataset for DG since it is the largest and there are substantial domain shifts between domains, compared to other datasets.
+Despite these challenges, the proposed algorithm consistently achieves significant performance gains in all cases except the Real domain with the ResNet18 and ResNet50 backbones as shown in Table~\ref{tab:domain}.
+Note that improvements in the domains with severe distribution shifts (Infograph, Painting, Quickdraw, Sketch) are more salient than the mild domains (Clipart, Real).
+This result implies that the optimization for the worst-case styles is particularly helpful in the case that there is a large domain gap between source and target domains.